MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows-boot-failure.md

 ## Verify if the Windows partition is marked as active

 > [!NOTE]
-> This section applies only for Generation 1 VMs because eneration 2 VMs that use UEFI doesn't use an active partition.
+> This section applies only for Generation 1 VMs because Generation 2 VMs that use UEFI don't use an active partition.

 1. Delete the virtual machine (VM).
 Make sure that you select the **Keep the disks** option when you do this.
 2. Attach the OS disk as a data disk to another VM (a troubleshooting VM).
 For more information, see [How to attach a data disk to a Windows VM in the Azure portal](/azure/virtual-machines/windows/attach-managed-disk-portal).